Based on 36 hedge funds · latest filing: 2023 Q4 · updated quarterly

 new funds entering per quarter

-Funds opening this position for the first time: 9 → 4 → 3 → 13.
-A growing number of new institutional buyers means the stock is still being discovered — the opportunity hasn't been fully priced in.
+Funds opening a new SRT position: 9 → 4 → 3 → 14.
+A growing influx of new institutional buyers means the asset is still gathering momentum — the consensus hasn't fully saturated yet.

 💰